 - Language is important.
 Within the conversion “therapy” movement there are certain buzzwords and phrases which one needs to be aware of.
 Talking about “sexual or relational brokenness” is referring to an individual’s orientation or gender identity, which has supposedly come about because of past trauma or “damaged” development.
 As you’ve no doubt seen, “same-sex attraction” is also referring to one’s sexual orientation.
 Using the term “same-sex attraction” instead of “orientation” is intentional.
 Saying I have “same-sex attractions” is intended to reduce one’s core orientation to a feeling/emotion.
 By only thinking in terms of “attraction” instead of “orientation”, they are attempting to diminish the thing so fundamental to our lives.
 It is our orientation that exists at the core of our being and provides us with so many of life’s glorious experiences.
 Love, intimacy, affection, partnering; all spring from our sexual orientation.

-- This is something laboured greatly within the movement.
+- Identity.
+This is something laboured greatly within the movement.
 You can never say you are a “gay Christian”.
 Remember, the same-sex-attraction is “unwanted”.
 Saying you’re a “gay Christian” would be taking ownership of something you are not supposed to own.
 “Gay is a cultural identity” you’d be reminded, and your identity is in Christ as a child of God.
 Sadly, these people will never experience “gay pride” with their existing philosophy.
 Any LGBTQ person will tell you how essential it to get to that place of not just acceptance but pride (celebration) in who you are.
 David Peterson said, Colin gave an excellent talk at the Liberty Christian Ministries annual meeting in 2013 entitled ‘Guilt, Shame and Pride’!
 According to Colin, guilt comes from God, but shame and pride come from Satan.

 Also listening to the teachings of groups like BE, one becomes conscious of how important a masculine male and feminine female identity is to these people as they try to match their lives to a narrow band of what they perceive true masculinity and femininity.
 Desperately trying to be something they’re not, in order to be happier in themselves and hopefully more acceptable to others.
 I gave up monitoring my mannerisms, voice, and wardrobe years ago.
 If people have a problem with that, it’s their problem not mine.
 I’m happy being a gay male.
 I’d rather be rejected for who I am, than accepted for who I’m not.
 People are unaware of how draining and stressful it is to constantly, unconsciously self-monitor, until they free themselves.
 Letting go of the self-monitoring is like sitting down in a comfortable lounge chair after a tiring day and putting your feet up.
 Ahhhhhhhhhh